ucsb-cs9/s25/_lab/lab08.md

 You will need to create four files:
 * `Apartment.py` - Defines an Apartment class.
 This class will assume all Apartments have attributes like `location` (str), `size` (int), `number of bedrooms` (int), and `rent` (int).
-* `ApartmentListingNode.py` - Defines a BST Node class that includes all necessary fields for a BST node and a Python List collection of Apartment objects, where each node might hold multiple apartments with identical location and size.
+* `ApartmentListingNode.py` - Defines a BST Node class that includes all necessary fields for a BST node and a Python List `collection` of Apartment objects, where each node might hold multiple apartments with identical location and size.
-* `ApartmentListing.py` - Defines an ApartmentListing (BST) class that is an ordered collection of a real estate agency’s Apartment listings.
-You can adapt the BST implementation shown in the textbook to support the specifications in this lab.
+* `ApartmentListing.py` - Defines an ApartmentListing (BST) class that is an ordered collection of a real estate agency's Apartment listings.
+You can adapt the BST implementation shown in the textbook to support the specifications in this lab (remember to cite your sources).
 * `testFile.py` - This file should contain your pytest functions that tests the overall correctness of your class definitions.

-There will be no starter code for this assignment, but rather class descriptions and required methods are defined in the specification below. **You may also write additional helper methods wherever required.**
+**You may also write additional helper methods wherever required.**

 You should organize your lab work in its own directory.
-This way all files for a lab are located in a single folder.
+This way, all files for a lab are located in a single folder.
 Also, this will be easy to import various files into your code using the `import / from` technique shown in lecture.

 # Apartment.py

-The `Apartment.py` file will contain the definition of an `Apartment` class.
-The `Apartment` class will hold information about apartments (`location`, `size`, `bedrooms`, and `rent`).
-We will define the `Apartment` attributes as follows:
+The `Apartment.py` file will contain the definition of an `Apartment` class, with the attributes as follows:

 * `location` - string value representing the address or area of the apartment (e.g., `Downtown`, `Suburbs`).
 Your program must store this attribute in uppercase characters.